uchidalab/assignment/README.md

 # 2025 Uchida-Bise-Iwana-Suehiro Lab Newcomers' assignment
 This github page is for a newcomers' assignment as a warming-up before starting your research.
-The deadline is xxx xxx, 2025.
+The deadline is 2nd May, 2025.

 ## Contents
 We have following five courses.